-In 19th-century Paris, once trains could transport oysters fresh from the sea and they were wonderfully cheap, restaurants served them by the dozens as a starter.
-Today restauants diners usually get by with six, and they’re rarely cheap.
+In 19th-century Paris, once trains could transport oysters fresh from the sea, they became wonderfully cheap, restaurants served them by the dozens as a starter.
+Today restaurant diners usually get by with six.
+And they’re rarely cheap.

 Images by Jean François de Troy , Michele M.F., Myrabella, Pierre L.